New Evidence Leads To Arrests In Kristin Smart's Murder Case

 CBS13’s Renee Santos talked to Margarita, one of Kristin’s friends, who was there the night Kristin was last seen and says all that matters right now is that Paul was arrested.

-“It’s been 24 years without a resolution, until today,” said Sheriff Parkinson.READ MORE: Johnson & Johnson Pause Sends Some Clinics Scrambling, Fuels Worry Of Vaccine Hesitation
+“It’s been 24 years without a resolution, until today,” said Sheriff Parkinson.READ MORE: Lodi Nurse Steps In To Help Deliver Baby At UC Davis Medical Center Parking Garage

 According to investigators, Paul was the last one to see Kristin as she walked back to her dorm after an off-campus party.
 Paul’s 80-year-old father, Ruben Flores, was also put in handcuffs, accused of being an accessory to murder.